ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript Tutorial (Part 12)- Functions in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-12-functions-in-typescript-7734c1005b84" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why TypeScript: A Beginner’s Journey to Understanding Types and References - <a href="https://medium.com/@sanjanarajbk/why-typescript-a-beginners-journey-to-understanding-types-and-references-a90682449f16" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Adventure with Emma`**
+✍️ **posted by `Sanjana Raj BK`**

-<blockquote>TypeScript functions are foundational building blocks designed to perform specific tasks.
-They enhance the traditional JavaScript function…</blockquote>
+<blockquote>Initially, when I started working with TypeScript, I questioned the need for all the extra checks.
+It felt like it was slowing me down…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>